-Program helps veterans reintegrate through musicDecember 28th, 2012 in Psychology & Psychiatry /
+Program helps veterans reintegrate through musicDecember 28th, 2012 by Samantha Henry in Psychology & Psychiatry /

 In this Oct.
 10, 2012, photo, musician Julio Fernandez holds a guitar during a class session at Montclair State University in Montclair, N.J.
 Students are participating in a music class for service men and women that helps them cope with their life after the military through a program called Voices of Valor.
 (AP Photo/Julio Cortez)

 (AP)—Many military veterans say having music to listen to helps them deal with the stress of deployment.

 A new program hopes that music can play the same role in helping them readjust to civilian life.

 A pilot project called Voices of Valor is being offered this year through the veteran affairs program at Montclair State University.

 It's open to veterans of any age, and participants don't need prior musical experience.